Anne Livingstone, Countess of Eglinton

-Anne Livingstone, Countess of Eglinton (died 1632) was a Scottish courtier and aristocrat, and lady-in-waiting to Princess Elizabeth and Anne of Denmark.

-Anne Livingstone was a daughter of Alexander Livingstone, 1st Earl of Linlithgow and Helenor Hay, who were the keepers of Princess Elizabeth at Linlithgow Palace.
+Anne or Anna Livingstone, Countess of Eglinton (died 1632) was a Scottish courtier and aristocrat, and lady-in-waiting to Princess Elizabeth and Anne of Denmark.
+She was a daughter of Alexander Livingstone, 1st Earl of Linlithgow and Helenor Hay, who were the keepers of Princess Elizabeth at Linlithgow Palace.

 At court

 Livingstone went to England in the household of Princess Elizabeth in 1603.
 She, or perhaps Princess Elizabeth herself, kept an account of expenses for clothing, jewels, gifts, and writing equipment written in Scots language while travelling from Scotland in italic handwriting.
 It mentions Newcastle, York, Leicester, Windsor, Nonsuch, Oatlands, Winchester, Salisbury, and Coombe Abbey.
-The purchases include "a pair of whalebone bodies, the one side of taffeta, the other of canvas" for 20 shillings.
-The account records gifts to the writing master and dancing master at New Year.
+The purchases include "a pair of whalebone bodies, the one side of taffeta, the other of canvas" for 20 shillings and a farthingale covered with taffeta also costing 20 shillings.
+The account records New Year's Day gifts for the writing master and dancing master at New Year.

-When the court was at Winchester in September 1603 the queen ordered fabrics for new clothes for Livingstone and other women who had made the journey from Scotland, including Margaret Stewart, Jean Drummond, Margaret Hartsyde, and perhaps Anna Hay.
+When the court was at Winchester in September 1603, the queen ordered fabrics for new clothes for Livingstone and other women who had made the journey from Scotland, including Margaret Stewart, Jean Drummond, Margaret Hartsyde, and perhaps Anna Hay.
 Her cousin Anna Hay was only 11 years old and Livingstone was probably of a similar age.
-Arbella Stuart commented on children's games played in the queen's household at Winchester.
+Arbella Stuart commented on children's games played in the queen's household at Winchester and Anne of Denmark's household produced a masque for Prince Henry.
+The Eglinton account mentions Anne of Denmark's tailor James Duncan, noting that "James Duncan's man" carried gowns from Winchester to Nonsuch and Oatlands for Princess Elizabeth and her companions.

-She subsequently joined the household of Anna of Denmark, wife of James VI of Scotland and I of England as a chamberer.
-On 11 December 1605 (after the Gunpowder plot) King James wrote to her father that her behaviour was satisfactory, but she would not be allowed home or given "room" - employment at that time.
+Anne Livingstone joined the household of Anne of Denmark, wife of James VI of Scotland and I of England as a chamberer.
+On 11 December 1605 (after the Gunpowder Plot) King James wrote to her father that her behaviour was satisfactory, but she would not be allowed home or given "room" - employment at that time.
 However Rowland Whyte described "Lady Levingston" dancing with others at Hampton Court in October 1606, when the queen entertained the French ambassador the Count de Vaudemont.